 Unusual Options Activity Insight: Wynn Resorts

-Wynn Resorts (NASDAQ:WYNN) shares experienced unusual options activity on Thursday.
-The stock price moved down to $108.35 following the option alert.
+On Tuesday, shares of Wynn Resorts (NASDAQ:WYNN) saw unusual options activity.
+After the option alert, the stock price moved up to $105.76.

 - Sentiment: BEARISH